cdktf/cdktf-provider-gitlab/docs/projectApprovalRule.java.md

 The name or id of the project to add the approval rules.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.5.0/docs/resources/project_approval_rule#project ProjectApprovalRule#project}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.6.0/docs/resources/project_approval_rule#project ProjectApprovalRule#project}

+---

+##### `appliesToAllProtectedBranches`<sup>Optional</sup> <a name="appliesToAllProtectedBranches" id="@cdktf/provider-gitlab.projectApprovalRule.ProjectApprovalRule.Initializer.parameter.appliesToAllProtectedBranches"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether the rule is applied to all protected branches.

+If set to 'true', the value of `protected_branch_ids` is ignored.
+Default is 'false'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.6.0/docs/resources/project_approval_rule#applies_to_all_protected_branches ProjectApprovalRule#applies_to_all_protected_branches}

 ---